 - How do I get gender affirming surgery? - See gender-affirming surgery section above for more details - How do I get electrolysis/laser hair removal? - See hair removal section above for more details - What if I have two insurances? - If you have UC SHIP and another insurance simultaneously, UC SHIP will default to your secondary insurance anywhere outside of Student Health.
 This means that your other insurance will be billed first before the remainder is sent to UC SHIP.
 If you would like UC SHIP to be your primary insurance coverage outside of Student Health, you will have to remove yourself from any other health insurance plans, including your parents'.
 To learn more about the details of double coverage involving UC SHIP, please call the Student Health Insurance Office at (805) 893-2592, or email them through your Student Health Portal. - Can my parents see my prescriptions or what medical treatment I get? - Due to FERPA and HIPAA guidelines, UCSB's Student Health Services cannot disclose your private medical information without your express permission.
 Unless you have signed a release of information or have otherwise given express permission for your medical information to be shared, your parents should not be able to access any of your health info.
 If your parent makes BARC payments, any prescriptions or services charged to your BARC account will be displayed only as "Student Health Services".
 If your parents' address is listed as your home address with the University, bills, prior authorization notices, or other health insurance related mail may be sent to that address.
 If you are listed on your parents' or guardians' health insurance, the account owner may be able to access your billing and claims history. - Can my parents see if I change my lived name in GOLD? - It depends.
 For the most part, as a college student and adult, your parents have little access to records stored by the University.
-However, if you have granted your parents access to one of UCSB's systems or send them documents from UCSB that may have your name listed, it is possible they will see your lived name.
-Please check the table on this page to see which names will/can be used in different campus systems. - How can I get help purchasing a binder or other gender-affirming product? - For binders, check out our Binder Exchange Program which provides free, gently used binders to students in need. - For other gender affirming products, check out our Gender Affirming Product Program or reach out to our Health Equity Advocate.
+However, if you have granted your parents access to one of UCSB's systems, such as BARC, or send them documents from UCSB that may have your name listed, they will likely see your lived name.
+Please check the table on this page to see which name(s) will/can be used in different campus systems. - While UCSB must adhere to the UC-wide Gender Recognition and Lived Name Policy, we are working on solutions to minimize opportunities for students to be outed.
+In the meantime, there are unfortunately only two options for students who don't want their parents seeing their lived name: - Remove your parents' access to campus systems

-- What if I have a question that isn't answered here? - For community, advocacy, and one-on-one support, reach out to the RCSGD's Associate Director or Director. - For general information, resources, or questions regarding LGBTQ+ support and on-campus resources, email RCSGD@sa.ucsb.edu. - For gender transition and health related questions, email the Health Equity Advocate.
+- Remove your lived name from campus systems 72 hours before your parents will have access to BARC or other UC systems. - How can I get help purchasing a binder or other gender-affirming product? - For binders, check out our Binder Exchange Program which provides free, gently used binders to students in need.
+This program is always accepting used binder donations. - For other gender affirming products, check out our Gender Affirming Product Program or contact the Health Equity Advocate. - What if I have a question that isn't answered here? - For community, advocacy, and one-on-one support, reach out to the RCSGD's Associate Director or Director. - For general information, resources, or questions regarding LGBTQ+ support and on-campus resources, email RCSGD@sa.ucsb.edu. - For gender transition and health related questions, email the Health Equity Advocate.